jmcooper/angular-hogwarts-tdd-kata/README.md

 });
 ```

-Will this pass? **No, it doesn't even fail it errors.
-It need some setup before it can even fail.
-But I will load into my browser just to see the error.
-I will also open the developer tools to see any compiler errors.**
+Very nice, you wrote the description and the expectation first.
+Keeping the test simple will help your thinking.

+What happens if you run it? **It will generate errors.
+You can see them by running ``app/tests/HogwartsTests.hmtl`` with the dev tools open.

-What do you see? **Error cannot read property 'getCatalog' of undefined.
+See it says, Error cannot read property 'getCatalog' of undefined.
 It means my mockCatalogRepository is not setup.**

 ### Test 1: Failing